srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 The above code first creates an empty memory block for the layer and then fills it with n copies of a *default node*.

-This default node is defined with weights of random sizes.
+This default node is defined with weights of random size.

 ## Training the Network